Turandot

 Which opera should I see?

-Like movies, plays, or musicals, everyone has different preferences, and opera is the same way.
-If you're a first-time operagoer, maybe try something with a modern counterpart, like La Bohème.
-If you love the characters and story of Rent, you're already familiar with this opera's plot and can see it told (rather, sung) in a new way.
+Like movies, plays, or musicals, everyone has different genre preferences, and opera is the same.
+If you're a first-time operagoer, maybe try something with a modern counterpart, like La Bohème, which inspired the popular rock musical Rent, or Madama Butterfly, a well-known classic that inspired Miss Saigon.
+If you love the characters and story of those musicals, you're already familiar with the operas' plots and can see them told (rather, sung) in a new way.

 If you like comedies, an opera like L'Elisir D'Amore is full of schemes, mishaps, and physical humor that will have you laughing nonstop even if you don't catch every Italian word.
 On the flip side, fated love stories like Rigoletto and Tosca are perfect for fans of dramas and tragedies.